Blind Super-resolution of Point Sources via Projected Gradient Descent: Introduction

-The main contributions are two folds.
-Firstly, we present a new non-convex algorithm called projected gradient descent via vectorized Hankel lift (PGD-VHL) for blind super-resolution.
-Numerical experiments show that PGD-VHL is competitive with convex recovery methods (VHL and ANM) in terms of recovery ability, but is much more efficient.
-Secondly, we establish the recovery performance of PGD-VHL.
-Our results show that PGD-VHL started from a spectral initialization converges linearly to the target matrix under the similar sample complexity as convex approaches.
+{ The main contributions of this work are summerized as follows.
+Firstly, we present a new non-convex algorithm called projected gradient descent via vectorized Hankel lift (PGD--VHL) for blind super-resolution.
+Numerical experiments show that PGD--VHL is competitive with convex recovery methods such as ANM and VHL in terms of recovery ability, but is much more efficient.
+Secondly, we establish the recovery performance of PGD--VHL.
+Our results show that PGD--VHL started from a spectral initialization converges linearly to the target matrix under the similar sample complexity as convex approaches.
+Lastly, it is worth mentioning that the theoretical guarantee of PGD--VHL requires a slightly milder assumption on the low-dimensional subspace than that for VHL in \cite{chen2020vectorized}. }